Reduce Air Conditioning use to lower Electricity CostsSeptember 19, 2018

 With global temperatures rising every 10 years by 0.2°C¹, it’s safe to say that our planet just isn’t cool anymore.
 By 2030, in Australia, the number of days per year that’ll be hotter than 35°C, will increase by 3 days in coastal cities and 33 in Darwin¹!
 So now, more than ever, air conditioning is crucial.
 Or is it?
-As the cons of owning an air conditioner at home are starting to outweigh the pros, the question on everyone’s lips is, can we actually live without it?
+As the cons of owning an air conditioner at home (much larger electricity bills) are starting to outweigh the pros, the question on everyone’s lips is, can we actually live without it?

 Air Conditioners – What’s the Big Hoo-Ha?

 Air conditioners are everywhere.
 Why?
 Because nowadays they cost less than they used to and they keep you extremely cool on hot days.
 On average, an air conditioning unit for a home costs a little over $1,000 AUD, and not only will it keep you feeling fresh, it’ll dramatically reduce the risk of heat stroke and can ease allergies and asthma.

 Not everyone loves air conditioners.
 For many, paying $1,000 for an AC unit is still a lot of money, and if not maintained well, air conditioners have the potential to become a breeding ground for bacteria and fungus.
 Also, if neglected, they can cause dizziness, dry throat, itchy eyes and nausea.
 They can also rapidly transmit infectious respiratory diseases².
 And of course they use up electricity, which increases your electricity bills, and unless you’re buying electricity that’s produced from renewable energy, it’s also adding to global warming.

 So For Those Who Don’t Like Air Conditioners, Are There Any Alternatives?